 Not a good night last night, had a disturbing dream…Got to try and get through the day, hope I can shift my mind enough to focus.
-Only plan tonight is to come home and take a nap.”
+Only plan tonight is to come home and take a nap.

-Sure as heck, Amanda got home from work, waited for darkness to fall, put on her PJs, brushed her teeth, swallowed dozens of pills, laid down on her bed, and drifted-off to sleep.
+Sure as heck, Amanda got home from work, waited for darkness to fall, put on her PJs, brushed her teeth, swallowed dozens of pills, laid down on her bed, and drifted off to sleep.

 Jerome A. Motto, MD: The Foundation

-Midway through her undergraduate work, Whiteside transferred to the University of Washington so she could study under Marsha Linehan, the creator of dialectical behavior therapy.
+Midway through her undergraduate work, Whiteside transferred to the University of Washington so she could study under Dr. Marsha Linehan, the creator of dialectical behavior therapy.

 Dr. Motto was the only American to devise an experiment that dramatically reduced suicide deaths.

 Very simply, Motto sent occasional letters to those at risk.

 Oh my God.
 What if this is what we should be doing?
-What if it’s that simple?”
+What if it’s that simple?

 After the war, Motto got himself through med school, chose psychiatry, and found he was especially drawn to suicidal patients.

-Motto came upon the work of German psychoanalyst Hellmuth Kaiser, who argued that the most disturbed patients could be helped if they felt a sense of connection, even on an unconscious level.
+Motto came upon the work of German psychoanalyst Hellmuth Kaiser, who submitted that the most disturbed patients could be helped if they felt a sense of connection, even on an unconscious level.

 It has been some time since you were here at the hospital, and we hope things are going well for you.
-If you wish to drop us a note we would be glad to hear from you.”
+If you wish to drop us a note we would be glad to hear from you.

 In all, 24 letters would be mailed to each study patient over five years.

 Motto’s experiment was working, as patients were writing back.
-And then came what Motto called “the bingo letter” – a perfect encapsulation of the study’s aims…
+And then came what Motto called “the bingo letter” – a perfect encapsulation of the study’s aims.

 A man living in San Francisco had 18 months earlier replied with what Motto called a “kiss-off” letter.
 But to the most recent letter he replied in five typewritten pages.
 His first sentence…

 For instance, in the first two years following hospitalization, the suicide rate of the non-contact (control) group was nearly twice as high as that of the contact group.

 But there was more.
 The work demonstrated that people who attempted suicide, and wanted zero to do with the mental health system, could still be reached.

 I thought she was naive.
-Everybody else I’d worked with seemed overwhelmed and scared and frustrated…I always worried that I was too much.”
+Everybody else I’d worked with seemed overwhelmed and scared and frustrated…I always worried that I was too much.